Stephen Fry: Health

 In January 2008, Fry broke his arm while filming Last Chance to See in Brazil.
 While climbing aboard a boat, he slipped between it and the dock, and, stopping himself from falling into the water, his body weight snapped his right humerus.
 The resulting vulnerability to his radial nerve – which affects use of the arm – was not diagnosed until he saw a consultant in the UK.

 Appearing on the BBC's Top Gear in 2009, Fry had lost a significant amount of weight, and explained that he had shed a total of 6 stone (84 lb; 38 kg).
 He attributed the weight loss to walking while listening to audiobooks.
 Fry is between 6 ft 4 in and 6 ft 5 in in height.
-Fry has stated that he is allergic to champagne and bumble bee stings.
-Fry also has prosopagnosia ("face blindness").
+Fry has prosopagnosia ("face blindness").

 In February 2018, Fry announced that he was recovering from an operation to treat prostate cancer, involving the removal of the prostate and 11 adjacent lymph nodes.
 He described the cancer as aggressive and said that early intervention had saved his life.

-In March 2021, Fry hailed the "wonderful moment" at receiving the Oxford–AstraZeneca COVID vaccine at Westminster Abbey.
-The University of Cambridge alumnus joked that he would have to "put petty rivalries behind [him]."
+In March 2021, Fry hailed the "wonderful moment" of receiving the Oxford–AstraZeneca COVID vaccine at Westminster Abbey.
+The University of Cambridge alumnus joked that he would have to "put petty rivalries behind [him]".

+On 14 September 2023, Fry was taken to hospital after he fell about 6 feet onto a concrete floor, when exiting the stage following a conference on artificial intelligence at The O2 Arena in Greenwich; he had sustained injuries to his ribs and legs.
+After a recovery period he was reported to be back at work on 9 December.